dwarf spheroidal galaxy

 The stellar populations of dwarf spheroidals consists of two basic components:

-- an old metal-poor population similar to that of globular clusters
+1. An old metal-poor population similar to that of globular clusters.

-- an intermediate-age population, whose ages range from one to 10 billion
+2. An intermediate-age population, whose ages range from one to 10 billion years.

 paper in PDF (European Southern Observatory).